wshekrota/egopipe_mail/README.md

 https://github.com/wshekrota/egopipe_containers.git

 cd to each directory ....apps/elastic (and do a 'docker build .') after assuring the files you need are there. elastic and kibana you can use with minor changes to the config files.
-Logstash you want to be sure the egopipe executable wass compilled and copied there.
+Logstash you want to be sure the egopipe executable was compiled and copied there.
 It will be placed in the container.

-Here are some kibana images of linkedin data for my jobsearch.
+Here are some kibana images of linkedin data for my jobsearch. (based on my previous emails)
 ![donut all data](/images/li.png)

 Here are totals by day...